Take the lead with your portfolio application to Art Center College of Design.

 Okay.
 Is it possible to approach you for a portfolio for discussion for masters in Art Center in the industry?
 Yes, just reach out to me, Cavery.
 Gnomon is impasse as in Los Angeles it’s not in New York.
 Chris, I know Ashcan very well, I know the Ashcan in Metonmanhac, and I know the Ashcan Haudan Queens.
 We have ton of students who come out to Art Center from Ashcan.
 I was mentioning before about all of this prefatory academies that fill in foundation year, that produce students who are ready for Art Center guess what Ashcan, Gnomon they’re both two great places we can talk more about.
 Because I know certain places don’t have the design component which is part of the reason I’m sure you’re working with Chou-Tac and he is fill in those blanks.
 So I think that’s a great resource and then just work.
 Send to me what you have so far.
 I’m sorry to hear it was disappointment there but we also have night program out in Art Center so that we can talk about that.
 How can you make a good portfolio, David?
 Okay, well a lot of that was maybe stuff that in depends on the major really so we can talk individually about goes into a good portfolio for any individual major.

 Is there an online basic foundation program for foreign students?
 We are working on one.
 We are trying to do one.
-We recognize that the foundation year is something needs to be field in and we are in the early stages of figuring out how best to provide those resources online.
+We recognize that the foundation year is something that needs to be field in and we are in the early stages of figuring out how best to provide those resources online.
 You don’t need to do a foundation in order to come in Art Center.
 You just need to acquire the specific skill set that is applicable to your major.
 And a lot of times you can do it on your own.
-You can do that through videos, you can do that working with Chou-Tac on design sketching.
+You can do that through videos, you can do that by working with Chou-Tac on design sketching.
 And if there are other areas you need well then just reach out to me but show me what you have so far.
 I think that’s a really important first step.

 Okay, email address I think I put below so it’s there.
 Send me your portfolio, yeah.
 Anybody here please send me your portfolio.
 Send me what you have.
 If you’re top with me you I can also let you know when I’m going to be in your country.
 And when I’m going to be visiting and we can meet one on one and to your sketchbook somethings like that.
 Do we offer full rides scholarships in international students?
 In my experience I can’t recall a situation where we gone up to full tuition in the beginning.
 We offer partial tuition scholarships it’s really going on to depend on where your portfolio is when we rank them.
 You know when we look through the portfolios the second time and determine what are the top one’s if you are near the top you’ll get a larger scholarship but to be honest with you it’s rare that we would go in the beginning all the way up to full tuition.
 We do have an apparatus emplace at the school that allows the students who are currently in the school to compete every term for additional scholarship money which is a way of adding on to the base line amount have you receive.
 Whatever base line tuition amount you would get, whatever scholarship amount you would get this something that will be guaranteed for the time you are at Art Center.
 It’s a figure, it’s amount that you can build on but it won’t be something like is reduce unless you’re gone extended academic probation and really don’t do well grade wise for a long period of time.